Sledmine/mercury/docs/PACKAGE.md

     "path": "examplemod.dll",
     // This is important for updates purposes, this tells Mercury how to update this file "type": "binary",
-    // This is the final path of the file after installation "outputPath": "$haloce\\"
+    // This is the final output file path after installation "outputPath": "$haloce\\examplemod.dll"
 }

 ```